Authentication and Authorization in AWS API Gateway

 To grant access to your VPC endpoint, create a resource policy and attach it to your API

-From an EC2 instance from your VPC, call a method by using curl
+From an EC2 instance from your VPC, call a method by using

 and the interface endpoint as an endpoint